-We are currently investigating claims linking the use of Tylenol during pregnancy with children being diagnosed with autism spectrum disorder (ASD).
+We are investigating claims linking Tylenol use during pregnancy with children diagnosed with autism spectrum disorder (ASD) and other neurodevelopmental conditions like ADHD.
 Acetaminophen has been marketed to relieve minor aches and pains under various brand names, with Tylenol being the most well-known in the United States.
-However, recent studies have confirmed a strong link between Tylenol use during pregnancy and autism spectrum disorder (ASD) development in children.

 Acetaminophen Exposure

-These studies have also indicated that exposure to acetaminophen in utero may lead to higher rates of developmental disorders other neurological issues, including autism spectrum disorder, attention deficit hyperactivity disorder (ADHD), reduced IQ levels, reduced executive function, oppositional defiant disorder, conduct disorder, and language delays.
+These studies have also indicated that exposure to acetaminophen in utero may lead to higher rates of developmental disorders and other neurological issues, including autism spectrum disorder, attention deficit hyperactivity disorder (ADHD), reduced IQ levels, reduced executive function, oppositional defiant disorder, conduct disorder, and language delays.

 If you took Tylenol or other medications containing generic acetaminophen while pregnant and your child was later diagnosed with autism, you could be entitled to seek compensation.
 Contact an experienced Tylenol autism lawsuit attorney at Hach & Rose, LLP for a free consultation to discuss your situation and evaluate your legal options.